hosm100/imgur_unblock_via_imgup_uk-1.0.2/README.md

-# Imgur Unblock Firefox Extension
+# Imgur Unblock For Chrome

 **Imgur Unblock - Access Imgur in the UK**